We would like to briefly introduce the topic of interoperability in DiGA development with a small example:

 What data must be taken into account for interoperable data export?

 Theoretically, countless different types of data can be exported from an app.
-For interoperable data export, however, only data based on the intended use by users must be taken into account (see Section 4 (2) sentence 1 no. 1 DiGAV).
-More specifically, this concerns the following data:
+However, for interoperable data export, only data based on the intended use by users must be taken into account (see Section 4 (2) sentence 1 no. 1 DiGAV).
+Data for intended use is data that is required for purposes directly related to achieving medical benefits or patient-relevant structural and procedural improvements.

 - Data entered by the users